mariporko/junction2019/README.md

 ## Future plans

-We would like to see our solution or parts of it to be implemented at AYY apartment buildings.
+We would like to see our solution or parts of it implemented at AYY apartment buildings.